tanmaygar/tanmaygar.github.io/_pages/about.md

   - /about.html
 ---

-Greetings!
-I'm Tanmay Garg, currently concluding my final year of undergraduate studies in Computer Science and Engineering at the [Indian Institute of Technology, Hyderabad](https://cse.iith.ac.in/).
+I'm Tanmay Garg, currently pursuing my final year of undergraduate studies in Computer Science and Engineering at the [Indian Institute of Technology, Hyderabad](https://cse.iith.ac.in/).

-My passion lies in the realm of Computer Vision and Machine Learning, and I'm proud to be associated with the [Machine Learning and Vision Group](https://lab1055.github.io/) at IIT Hyderabad.
-Under the expert mentorship of [Dr. Vineeth Balasubramanian](https://people.iith.ac.in/vineethnb/), I am interested in various research topics such as Explainability in Deep Learning, Ensemble Learning, and Transfer Learning.
+My research and academic interests lies in the domain Computer Vision and Machine Learning, and I'm proud to be associated with the [Machine Learning and Vision Group](https://lab1055.github.io/) at IIT Hyderabad, under the expert mentorship of [Dr. Vineeth Balasubramanian](https://people.iith.ac.in/vineethnb/).
+I am interested in research areas such as Explainability in Deep Learning, Ensemble Learning, and Transfer Learning.

 ### Recent News
 My paper on <i>Advancing Ante Hoc Explainable Models through Generative Adversarial Networks</i> has been accepted at AAAI 2024 Conference Workshop - 12th December 2023 (To be updated soon)